servicemeshinterface/smi-spec/traffic-split.md

         weight: 500m
     ```

-    At this point, approximately 50% of traffic will be sent to `foobar-v2`.
+    At this point, the SMI implementation redirects approximately 50% of
-    Note that this is on a per-client basis and not global across all requests
+    traffic to `foobar-v2`.
+Note that this is on a per-client basis and not
-    destined for these backends.
+    global across all requests destined for these backends.

 * Verify health metrics and become comfortable with the new version.
-* Send all traffic to the new version:
+* The user decides to let the SMI implementation redirect all traffic to the
+  new version by updating the TrafficSplit resource:

     ```yaml
     apiVersion: v1beta1